GraveHunters/ghiro-docker/README.md

 Default password: **ghiromanager**

 To upload images, place the images you want to import into the `images/` folder.
 In the interface, add folder `uploads/{your folder}`.
-To begin processing your images, `docker exec --rm -it {container_name} /usr/bin/python /var/www/ghiro/manage.py process`
+To begin processing your images, `docker exec -it {container_name} /usr/bin/python /var/www/ghiro/manage.py process`